direvus/presentation-aoc/slides.md

 - Global leaderboard shut down
   - Bad actors and AI abusers ruined it for everybody
   - Private leaderboards still allowed

 ---

+# Tips?

+- **Don't get discouraged**, some of these puzzles are genuinely *super* hard
+- **Explore the Standard Library**, loads of very helpful modules are already built right into Python
+- **Check out the subreddit**, mostly a very positive community
+- **Have fun with it**, try out a new technique or a library or even a whole language, or make a cool visualisation
+- **Don't stress about leaderboard timings**

+---
 layout: image-right